Lucy Speed: Stage and radio

 Speed has appeared in stage and radio plays.
 In 2000 she starred in Be My Baby at London's Soho Theatre, playing a four-month pregnant singer called Queenie.
 In 2004 she toured with the Vagina Monologues and in 2006 she starred in the Louise Roche play/musical Girls' Night, which toured the UK.
 The comedy play follows five friends as they relive their past at a karaoke night.
 In 2007 Speed was one of several former soap stars to act in the stage play Soap at the Royal Theatre, which was a parody of TV soap operas written by Sarah Wood.
 The play also starred Coronation Street's Paul Fox, Emmerdale's Janice McKenzie and EastEnders Marc Bannerman.
 In 2003 she performed in the Radio 4 series Elephants to Catch Eels, with former Coronation Street star John Bowe, and she played the part of Silver in the radio play, Speed and Silver.

-In 2022, she joined The Archers playing farm manager Stella Pryor.
+In 2017, Speed appeared in Stephen Unwin's All Our Children, which premiered at the Jermyn Street Theatre.
+Speed portrayed the mother of a disabled son in Nazi Germany.
+About the role, Speed told the Evening Standard: "I’ve always been interested in history, but when I was a child I did a play called Rosie Blitz at the Polka Theatre where I played a refugee and it was a really lovely play and all-consuming [...]
+I just felt the emotional connections and then I kept returning to reading about the home front and Germany and Russia — and when you start reading about the subject you just learn more and more [...]
+I met Stephen and spoke with him and I know about his history with it, and I just thought when it comes from such an honest place I wanted to be involved.
+I wanted to represent a lot of those parents I knew, and this is the same reason I would say people should come and see it."

+Speed joined radio soap opera The Archers as Home Farm manager Stella Pryor in 2021.
+She was part of the show's first on-air lesbian kiss in August 2023.

+In March 2022, Speed performed as Ada Jarvis in Mark Ravenhill's version of Blackmail.
+Chris Wiegand, reviewing for The Guardian, rated the play 3/5 stars.
+Dave Fargnoli, for The Stage, rated Blackmail 4/5 stars.

+In January 2023, Speed starred as Truvy in a production of Steel Magnolias at the Richmond Theatre, London.
+Speed appeared alongside Laura Main, Diana Vickers, Caroline Harker and Elizabeth Ayodele.
+The production, going on to tour the UK, was rated 2/5 stars by What's on Stage.
+Speed's last performance was on 22 April 2023.